 - While ICBA fully supports higher prudential standards for the largest bank holding companies, as required under Title I of the Dodd-Frank Act, we believe the $50 billion threshold may be too low and that consideration should be given to raising it.

 FDIC as Receiver; “Funeral” Plans.
 ICBA supports the orderly liquidation rules of the FDIC and the provisions of the Dodd-Frank Act that provide a process for the appointment of the FDIC as receiver of a failing financial company that poses significant risk to the financial stability of the United States.
 ICBA also supports the FDIC’s and the Federal Reserve’s rules requiring SIFIs to submit contingent resolution plans that enable the FDIC, as receiver, to resolve the institution under the Federal Deposit Insurance Act.
-It is essential that the largest financial companies submit credible contingent resolution plans that will facilitate a rapid and orderly resolution of the company and will describe how the liquidation process can be accomplished without posing systemic risk.
+It is essential that the largest financial companies submit credible contingent resolution plans that would facilitate a rapid and orderly resolution of the company and describe how the liquidation process could be accomplished without posing systemic risk.
 If a company cannot submit a credible plan, the FDIC and the Federal Reserve should exercise their authority under the Dodd-Frank Act to order a divestiture of those assets or operations that might hinder an orderly resolution.

 ICBA Supports Hoenig Proposal.
 ICBA supports FDIC Vice Chairman Tom Hoenig’s proposal to restructure banking organizations, restrict banks to core banking activities of making loans and taking deposits, and prohibit them from engaging certain non-banking activities such as dealing and market making, brokerage, and proprietary trading.
-In addition, banking organizations would be prohibited from holding “complicated” securities such as multilayer structure securities (e.g., CDOs) because of the difficulty determining and monitoring their credit quality.
+In addition, banking organizations would be prohibited from holding “complicated” securities such as multilayer structured securities (e.g., CDOs) because of the difficulty of determining and monitoring their credit quality.
 The Hoenig proposal would better align the interests of banks and their customers.
 Trading activities can set up a conflict of interest between a bank and its customers.
 The proposal would reduce risk among large financial institutions and shadow banks and improve overall stability in the financial system.

 Staff Contact: Chris Cole